ritammondal2004/rock-paper-scissor-gui/README.md

 ```
 pip install pyinstaller
 ```
-### 2. Navigate toyour project folder and Run PyInstaller to Create .exe
+### 2. Navigate to your project folder and Run PyInstaller to Create .exe
 Run this command on command prompt

 ```